bkan0n/noelle/README.md

 - Docker and Docker Compose
 - A Discord Bot Token
 - Access to a server for deployment
-- GitHub account with repository access
-- Doppler account (for secrets management)

 ## Environment Variables and Secrets